Tanya Vogelzang (° NL, 1970)

 The result is reminiscent of staged photography.
 Time seems to stand still.
 This gives these artworks an aura of past time and timelessness.

 It is a silent art.
-The presence of people is only tangible, but the traces are there.
-Without people, only a decor remains.
-Depicted in studios, sets, halls, rooms, constructions ....
+The presence of people is only tangible, but the traces are there as a testament to their actions.

-The artworks often show reflective or translucent layers, dividing, merging and transforming reality.
+The artworks often show reflective or translucent layers that divide, merge, and transform reality.
 Boundaries between realism and surrealism blur.

-It is a world at scale.
+It is a world to scale.
 It gives a compact and therefore powerful representation as it omits unnecessary details.
 To get to the core of meaning.

 At the same time, it is the detail in the works that keep inviting you in.